openhwgroup/core-v-xif/docs/source/x_ext.rst

 .. note::

-   The above implies that a |coprocessor| has a pipeline stage separating the register file operands from its result generating circuit (similar to the separation between decode stage and execute stage found in many CPUs).
+   The above implies that a |coprocessor| has a pipeline stage separating the register file operands from its result generating circuit (similar to the separation between decode stage and execute stage found in many :term:`CPUs<CPU>`).

 .. note::
    As a |processor| is allowed to retract transactions on its compressed and issue interfaces, the ``compressed_ready`` and ``issue_ready`` signals will have to